robinboncoeur/Art/docs/work/Emilyai.md

 ### Media Server

 Today—May 26th—Emily helped me set up a UBeaut Media Server using Cloudflare Tunneling and Caddy.
 It's my old i5 motherboard with a very inexpensive graphics card.
-I could actually remove the card now, as the server runs 'headless': no monitor.
+I can actually remove the card now, as the server runs 'headless': no monitor.
 Everything is done via ssh and the command-line.

 Yes, Terminal.